District heating: Japan

 87 district heating enterprises are operating in Japan, serving 148 districts.

 Many companies operate district cogeneration facilities that provide steam and/or hot water to many of the office buildings.
 Also, most operators in the Greater Tokyo serve district cooling.

 China

 In southern China (south of the Qinling–Huaihe Line), there are nearly no district heating systems.
 In northern China, district heating systems are common.
-Most district heating system which are just for heating instead of CHP use hard coal.
+Most district heating systems are just for heating by burning hard coal instead of CHP.
 Since air pollution in China has become quite serious, many cities gradually are now using natural gas rather than coal in district heating system.
 There is also some amount of geothermal heating and sea heat pump systems.

 In February 2019, China's State Power Investment Corporation (SPIC) signed a cooperation agreement with the Baishan municipal government in Jilin province for the Baishan Nuclear Energy Heating Demonstration Project, which would use a China National Nuclear Corporation DHR-400 (District Heating Reactor 400 MWt).
 Building cost is 1.5 billion yuan ($230 million), taking three years to build.